 That’s hard to say because she’s kind of a political blank slate.

-Her private sector background and affiliations with buttoned-up business groups probably mean she won’t be this race’s Bernie Sanders bomb thrower.
+Her private sector background and affiliations with buttoned-up business groups mean she is not this race’s Bernie Sanders bomb thrower.

-In an interview, she said she could not recall who she supported in the 2004 presidential primary, but thinks it was probably John Edwards.
+In an interview with The Colorado Independent, she said she could not recall who she supported in the 2004 presidential primary, but thinks it was probably John Edwards.
 She said she couldn’t recall whether she voted for Barack Obama or Hillary Clinton in the 2008 primary.
 Asked if she has strong ideological views, she cited equity and social justice.

 “I think the main message is the Democratic Party has got to figure out how it elects somebody that is electable in a state that is one third, one third, one third and has traditional Democratic values,” she says of Colorado’s near-balanced registered voting population of Democrats, Republicans and those who are unaffiliated.
 “I worked for 16 years for Democratic mayors in New York.
 I negotiated with labor unions.
 I have labor unions who are my friends.
 I have business people who are my friends.
 You need a track record of doing those kinds of things, not talking about them.”